proactis-documentation/documentation-source/docs/p2p/expensesGateway.md

 ---

-## Import/ExpenseClaim
+## ExpenseClaim Element
-The attributes supported by the ExpenseClaim element within the xml are listed below:
+The attributes supported by the Import/ExpenseClaim element within the xml are listed below:

 | Attribute Name  | Description                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------|